 - Clean the lint in the drum.
 Wash the interior drum and the dryer door thoroughly with a sponge and a cleaner, and let it dry.

 - Vacuum the duct.
 First, detach the lint duct at the back of the dryer carefully and use your vacuum to remove the lint and dust inside the duct.
 You also want to check the outside exhaust pipe to ensure there isn’t any lint blocking the vent.
 Remove the flap and vacuum the lint if there is any.

 - Wipe down the dryer.
 Now it’s finally time to clean the exterior surfaces of the dryer using warm water and an all-purpose cleaner.
 Once this is done, reattach the back panel and ducts.

-Contact Your Local PuroClean Office For Disaster Restoration Services
+Contact PuroClean Of Stuart For Disaster Restoration Services

-For water removal services and fire damage restoration services, contact your local PuroClean office.
+For water removal services and fire damage restoration services, contact PuroClean of Stuart at (772) 763-1313.
 Our trained technicians use state-of-the-art equipment and techniques to mitigate your property damage.